gg582/ssh-chatter/README.md

-## SSH-Chatter should be 100% compatible with Go SSH-Chat.
+## SSH-Chatter : ssh-chat written in C, 100% compatible with Go SSH-Chat.

 The C implementation mirrors the behaviour of the Go `ssh-chat` reference while focusing on clear separation of concerns and modern C conventions.
 The codebase